-In the first few minutes of an October episode of FX’s “Atlanta” last fall, many audiences were introduced to Juneteenth.
+In the first few minutes of a first-season episode of FX’s “Atlanta,” many audiences were introduced to Juneteenth.
 And if you were confused as to what the hell Monique, Craig and everyone else in their house were celebrating with slave ship decorations and drinks named “plantation master poison” — then you’ve come to the right place.

 Juneteenth, also referred to as Freedom Day, commemorates the abolition of slavery on June 19, 1865.
 Although President Abraham Lincoln issued the Emancipation Proclamation three years earlier — making slavery illegal by Jan.
 1, 1863 — many slaves were still not free.